backstage-technical-services/hub/Use of Labels.md

   ticket can only have one of these labels.
 * `type/` is used to indicate the type of ticket (eg, bug, feature, question, etc).
 A ticket can only have one of these labels.
-* `area/` is used to indicate which "area" of the website is affected.
+* `domain/` is used to indicate which "domain" (or area of similar functionality) of the website is affected.
 A ticket can have as many of these as necessary.
 * `platform/` is used to indicate which aspect (front or back end) of the site is affected.
 A ticket can have as many of these as necessary.